I wanted my 25th birthday this year to be a very low-key affair simply because I’m not really a ‘birthday’ person. My reasons explained are here.

-Anyway – I grabbed a close friend of mine and we hit up Madison Restaurant and Cocktail Bar in the St Paul’s area.
+Anyway, I grabbed a close friend of mine and we hit up Madison Restaurant and Cocktail Bar in the St Paul’s area.
 This place had been on my ‘restaurants to visit’ list for a while and thought it’d be a great place to celebrate in style.
-I’m a sucker for a rooftop bar and Madison offers gorgeous views of London and the lovely monument that is St. Paul’s.
+I’m a sucker for a rooftop bar and Madison offers gorgeous views of London and the lovely building that is St. Paul’s.

 Being it typical London weather, it was quite rainy in July, so our chances to sit outside and enjoy the night were slightly ruined.
 However – our table inside was fantastic, offering views of the lovely restaurant and the City of London, so we weren’t disappointed anymore.

 Having drooled over the menu for over 20 minutes, we decided to order a bottle of wine to start the night.
 Madison’s menu is actually really good value for what it is and there is so much choice, you might want to order everything.
 We finally decided to order a load of starters…including the buttermilk chicken, chorizo baked beans, the artichoke hummus and macaroni cheese.
 We still had room for a main and we both ordered the lobster hotdog, obviously.

 The food came out quickly, the waiter kept topping up out glasses of wine, so I could all in all say the service was amazing.
 Not only that, the food was TO DIE FOR.
 I could not believe how tasty and flavoursome everything was.
 The buttermilk chicken is making me teary-eyed as I write this, I really hope I finished mine.
 Do you sometimes get those moments when you’re hungry and you wish you could go back in time and finish your unfinished meal?